 Heck, you may question whether paying off loans early will actually prove advantageous to you in the long run.
 And these are questions you absolutely should ask.

-So, can you pay off a loan early without consequences and still enjoy credit score-raising benefits?
+So, can you pay off a no credit check loan early without consequences and still enjoy credit score-raising benefits?
 Read on for a full breakdown of how early loan repayment works.

 Know Your Loan Type

 Loans come in different types with different restrictions.
 Since they’re not all created equal, whether or not to pay off each type will differ.

 - Credit card loans

 But you need to understand a few things about each type before ramping up your monthly payments.